daniellaili/ChatBot---Ex1/README.md

 Conversation history is stored as JSON and is loaded automatically on the next run.

+By default, history is written to `data/history.json` when `HISTORY_FILE=data/history.json` is set in `.env`.
+This file is local runtime state and may be ignored by git, so it might not appear in the repository itself.

 Current implementation writes history through Python file I/O in `app/memory.py`.

 ## Limitations